Tietoevry-Create/zephyr-doom/README.rst

 MVP2
 ^^^^^^^^^
 * Low FPS (~14).
-* Not full display area used.
+* Not using full display area.
-* Limited game control ('not eough buttons on the gamepad')
+* Limited game control ('not enough buttons on the gamepad').

 Hardware
 -------------------------------------------------------